 Through this lens, we come to see a politician as a representative delegate, rather than a typical representative (an often unavailable and preoccupied TV/social media personality, continuously in the election season asking you for money.)
 Deliberative democrats invite people to communicate with one another in conditions of mutual respect and with the aim of seeking terms of equal cooperation.
 As a result, deliberative democrats argue for a greater participatory democracy than one would normally expect.
 Theorists claim that allowing ordinary people to participate more directly in policymaking is the only way to ensure respect among the peers and open-dialogue communication, and escape certain community and informational bubbles that many fall into.

 As to decisions we disagree with, most of us will adopt a different attitude towards those decisions after careful consideration of the relevant conflicting claims (moral or not), which we can come to respect, VERSUS quite a different attitude toward those that are adopted merely by the relative strength of political interest and power, which we come to hate.
 When citizens of any District are presented the facts and the arguments from both sides, and are included in the process, hear expert testimony, dispel and debate their moral disagreements and economize on those disagreements, we will naturally arrive at a better solution.

 I dive deep into our U.S. history and our Founding Fathers' thoughts on this.
 From Ancient Athens to the fall of Yugoslavia, it's worth a read to assess where did things go wrong and what solutions should be explored.
-Receive is as a gift by donating $25 here.
+Read about the book here.